augustxj/augustxj/README.md

 ###

-<p align="left">✨ Creating bugs since 2024<br>📚 I'm currently learning Deep Learning<br>🎯 Goals: Discover insights from MRI data analysis to help people and improve research.<br>🎲 Fun fact: In my 15's I was second best BF4 helicopter player from the world and Brazil #1.</p>
+<p align="left">✨ Creating bugs since 2024<br>📚 I'm currently learning Deep Learning<br>🎯 Goals: Discover insights from MRI data analysis to help people and improve research.<br>🎲 Fun fact: In my 15's I was the second-best BF4 helicopter player in the world and Brazil's #1.</p>

 ###